TimPasquini/BladesInTheDarkGenerators/README.md

 Buildings:
 Get a random building description using the information from page 301.
 Use the arguments "rare" or "common" in the terminal to decide which table to roll from.

+People:
+Get a random NPC from the data on pages 302 and 303.
+Use the arguments "rare" or "common" in the terminal to decide which profession table to roll from.